Menu

 This is a fantastic guitar, with all the features and balls for metal.
 It packs all the little details you’d want, including a tremolo bridge, 24 frets, dual humbuckers with coil-tapping, and of course, the sexy PRS fretboard.
 These are versatile, professional instruments that can produce a broad range of metal guitar tones.
 This would be great in both lead or rhythm positions.

-My second choice would be the SE 277 baritone, as a bit of a wild card.
+My second choice would be the No products found., as a bit of a wild card.
 If you are open to dropping down a couple of tones, this is a beast from the deep.
 It won’t be suitable for solos, but this is a fat, monster of an instrument, sitting on the borderline between guitar and bass.

 We chose electric guitars for this article.
 PRS also make some great acoustic guitars, but these generally aren’t so great for metal guitarists.
 If you needed acoustic guitars for an unplugged metal concert, an acoustic PRS guitar would be a great choice.